Skip to main content

 Mediation is conducted through a series of fixed cost face to face meetings.
 Each party first attends their own individual assessment meeting which lasts about an hour.
 After that, they attend the sessions together.
 The meetings are conducted with the parties in the same room wherever possible, but there is also the option for the parties to have their own separate rooms and for the mediator to 'shuttle' between them or alternatively for the sessions to take place online.

-At the end of the mediation process, the mediator produces a 'memorandum of understanding' setting out the proposals the parties suggest should form part of an agreement.
+At the end of the family law mediation process, the mediator produces a 'memorandum of understanding' setting out the proposals the parties suggest should form part of an agreement.
 It is always recommended that independent legal advice is sought on these proposals before putting them into a formal agreement.

-When should I consider family mediation?
+When to consider family mediation

 Mediation is an entirely voluntary process and no one can be forced to engage in it.
 The court does, however, require anyone considering issuing financial remedy proceedings on divorce or dissolution, or issuing an application regarding arrangements for a child, to first attend a Mediation Information and Assessment Meeting (a MIAM).
-The MIAM is designed to help the parties understand whether mediation could be the right forum for resolving their disagreement.
-It is not suitable in every situation but is accepted as being a far cheaper and quicker way of resolving a disagreement than via a court application.

 • The process is creative allowing for bespoke and innovative solutions to be found tailored to you and your family's needs.